jaegertracing/jaeger/docs/deployment.md

 ### UI Configuration

-Two aspects of the UI can be configured:
+Multiple aspects of the UI can be configured:

   * The top-right menu in the global nav
   * A Google Analytics ID can be defined to enable Google Analytics tracking in the UI